 Praise be to Allah.

-We can find many prophetic traditions that not only teach us what to pray but also guidelines on how to pray.
-Some of the prayers are done routinely, in the morning and in the afternoon, to emphasise the significance and benefits that entail such discipline.
+We can find many prophetic traditions that teach us what to pray and some guidelines on how to pray.
+Some of these prayers are encouraged to be done routinely in the morning and afternoon, emphasising the significance and benefits of such discipline.

-Accordingly, we have been advised by our religious leaders to strengthen our faith in these difficult times and to increase our prayers and supplications to Allah s.w.t, on top of taking preventive measures to help contain this situation including getting vaccinated.
+Accordingly, we have been advised by our religious leaders to strengthen our faith in difficult times and to increase our prayers and supplications to Allah s.w.t.

-Alhamdulillah, the Muslim community has been lauded for making sacrifices and adjustments to protect one another since the start of the COVID-19 pandemic.
-Let's increase our dua for those who are sick as we continue taking the necessary precautions to protect ourselves and our loved ones.
+Let's increase our Dua for those who are sick as we continue taking the necessary precautions to protect ourselves and our loved ones.

 The beautiful thing is that Allah s.w.t. has promised to respond to our call upon Him.